gkarthiks/quick-commands-cheat-sheet/git.md

-git config --global user.email "[email]" | configure the email git config --global color.ui auto | configure colors git config --global alias.c "commit -ma" | configure alias for git commands git config --system core.editor vim | configure tge text edito like VIM git commit -a --allow-empty-message -m '' | To do an empty commit message git config --global http.sslVerify false | To set the SSL verify false git remote prune origin | To delete the branch locally which is not available in remote
+git config --global user.email "[email]" | configure the email git config --global color.ui auto | configure colors git config --global alias.c "commit -ma" | configure alias for git commands git config --system core.editor vim | configure the text editor like VIM git commit -a --allow-empty-message -m '' | To do an empty commit message git config --global http.sslVerify false | To set the SSL verify false git remote prune origin | To delete the branch locally which is not available in remote